amarinjs/sitio/_posts/2020-02-24-dataviews.md

 ### Global and Local

+The diference between the two, is where the data is gathered from.

 #### Local
-Only visible on the current map
+Only visible on the current map.
+It has a set of static values, that don't change because they were generated based on a "snapshot" at a given time.

 #### Global
 Visible from any map (where data is available for the devices).
+Gets its information from the current baseline.